lu1993/HDR/README.md

 (1) LDA: the optimal smoothing parameter is 0.1.
 The correction rate is 0.776 on training and 0.712 on test set.

 (2) BMM: the optimal number of component is 3.
 The correction rate is 0.823 on training and 0.805 on test set.
-GMM: the optimal number of component is 3.
-The correction rate is 0.831 on training and 0.810 on test set.

 (3) SVM: the optimal regularization parameter is 0.0015.
 The correction rate is 0.922 on training and 0.889 on test set.